thomascit/dotfiles/README.md

 # Dotfiles

 Personal dotfiles for macOS/Linux.
-Managed with GNU Stow into `~/.config` via the repo’s `.stowrc`.
+Managed with GNU Stow into `$HOME` via `.stowrc` (most configs live under `~/.config`).

 ## Prerequisites

 - Git and GNU Stow
-- Tools used by configs: Starship, Zoxide, Eza, Bat, Neovim/Vim, Tmux, Figlet, Lolcat, Fastfetch
+- Tools used by configs: Starship, Zoxide, Eza, Bat, Vim, Tmux, Figlet, Lolcat, Fastfetch

 Tip: On macOS you can install many of these with Homebrew.